 He put his hand up to his head to salute, “Congratulations, sir.
 Don’t take no shit from those outsiders.”

 When the cars finally pulled up I tried to keep Ben’s advice, “Don’t take no shit,” at heart.
 I put on my mean mug and walked over to the black Cadillac where an old suit was making his exit.

-“I sincerely hope these men have licences for their firearms,” said the suit.
+“I sincerely hope these men have licenses for their firearms,” said the suit.

 A fucking lawyer no doubt.
-I watched as two police men got out of their cars with their hands on their guns.
+I watched as two policemen got out of their cars with their hands on their guns.
 The army troopers had gotten out of their jeep as well, pointing their automatic weapons right back at ours.
-One was black and one was brown.
+One of the soldiers was black and one was brown.
 It was the first time I had seen their types in years.

 The old suit handed me a paper.